Details of Edinburgh TESOL and Applied Linguistics (ETAL) seminars.

 There have also been studies on migrant publics in diasporic public spheres (Volkmer, 2014; Hill, 2016 and many others).
 We need to recognise and thematise the liminality of such publics, who, partly because of their heterolinguality, shift between counterpublic and ‘mainstream’ publics, or are often part of culturally enriched hybrid publics.
 It is without doubt that multilingualism affects both the social construction of cosmopolitan civic identities as well as the actual conduct of democratic politics, such as new concepts of citizenship and new forms of deliberation.
 This seminar will discuss ways of revisiting the relationship between multilingualism and citizenship practices.

-Examples of past conferences and seminar series
+Examples of other past events

 EELC Conference 2018 - Edinburgh | Linguistic Ethnography in a Changing World | 20-21 Sept 2018